massimocaprinali/cloud-foundry-public/ts_cf.md

 {: #ts_executable}
 {: troubleshoot}

-You might be unable to run executable files on {{site.data.keyword.cloud_notm}} when those executables were developed and built in a different environment.
+You might be unable to run executable files on {{site.data.keyword.cloud_notm}} when those executable files were developed and built in a different environment.

-You can't run executables on {{site.data.keyword.cloud_notm}} when those executables were developed and built in a different environment.
+You can't run executable files on {{site.data.keyword.cloud_notm}} when those executable files were developed and built in a different environment.
 {: tsSymptoms}

 If the content that you want to push to {{site.data.keyword.cloud_notm}} is already an executable, the content was previously built and doesn't need to be built on {{site.data.keyword.cloud_notm}}.
 In this case, no buildpack is required for the executable to be run on {{site.data.keyword.cloud_notm}}.
 You must explicitly indicate to {{site.data.keyword.cloud_notm}} that no buildpack is required.